Skip to content

 Students sitting in an audience

-• Dr. Brandon Boatwright, Director, Social Media Listening Center
+• Brandon Boatwright, Ph.D., Director, Social Media Listening Center; Associate Professor

-• Dr. Ron Gimbel, Director of Clemson Rural Health, Professor
+• Ronald Gimbel, Ph.D., Director of Clemson Rural Health, Professor

 • Dr. Alain Litwin, Professor

 Dr. Alain Litwin, ProfessorDr.
-Alain Litwin is a Professor of Medicine at the University of South Carolina School of Medicine Greenville, a Professor at Clemson University School of Health Research, executive director of the Addiction Medicine Center at Prisma Health, and co-chair of the Prisma Health Opioid Stewardship Council.
-He received his MD from Tulane University School of Medicine and specializes in internal and addiction medicine.
-His research is focused on developing and studying models of Hepatitis C care for drug users and advocating for increasing access to effective care for patients.
+Alain Litwin is a professor of medicine at the University of South Carolina School of Medicine Greenville, a Professor at Clemson University School of Health Research, executive director of the Addiction Medicine Center at Prisma Health and co-chair of the Prisma Health Opioid Stewardship Council.
+He received his Doctor of Medicine from Tulane University School of Medicine and specializes in internal and addiction medicine.
 Through his roles, Dr. Litwin has helped shape public policy through collaboration with community and government organizations to develop clinical guidelines and expand access to treatments.

 • Dr. Gary Machlis, Professor